andkrau/digitalSignageGen/README.md

 This program creates digital signage for Communico events and bookings.
 It can be considered a static site generator for each of the rooms at the library.
-There is also a 'Today's Events' page that gives an overview of everything that is happening that day.
+There is also a "Today's Events" page that gives an overview of everything that is happening that day.

 ## Usage